ttltrk/TTT/BLK/BLK/BLK.md

 - one of the node was updated by a new block, but before the spread for the rest of the nodes/chains some serious checks must be done
-  if check doesn't go thru, then reject the block
+  if check doesn't go through, then reject the block

 cryptographic puzzles: Hard to solve - Easy to verify